w3f/Grants-Program/applications/swush-dex-aggregator.md

 - **Streamlined Cross-Chain Transactions:** swush simplifies complex multi-step transactions into a single, user-friendly interface, reducing friction and making cross-chain interactions accessible to all users.
 - **Enhanced Utility for Asset Hub:** With its aggregation model, swush fully leverages the Asset Hub’s capacity, positioning it as a key liquidity hub and aligning with Polkadot’s vision of a unified, interoperable DeFi ecosystem.

- **4. Existing Similar Projects in Polkadot/Kusama**
+ **Existing Similar Projects in Polkadot/Kusama**

 A cross-chain DEX Aggregator doesn't exist yet in the ecosystem as per our research.
 While other DEXs exist in Polkadot, such as **Hydration** or **StellaSwap**, they focus more on liquidity pools and swaps within their ecosystems rather than a cross-chain aggregation solution.

- **5. Similar Projects in Other Ecosystems**
+ **Similar Projects in Other Ecosystems**

-- **Jupiter(Solana)** : We published some key stats [here](https://www.notion.so/Jupiter-on-Solana-A-Success-Story-10da0d44e13d80aea29dc771f76b67a6?pvs=21)
+- **Jupiter(Solana)** : We published some key stats [here](https://www.notion.so/Jupiter-on-Solana-A-Success-Story-10da0d44e13d80aea29dc771f76b67a6?pvs=21).
 - **1inch (Ethereum):** A popular DEX aggregator on Ethereum that uses liquidity aggregation and route optimization to lower swap costs.
 - **Thorchain (Cross-Chain):** Focuses on native cross-chain asset swaps.
-Swush takes a similar approach but uses Polkadot’s cross-consensus messaging (XCM)
+Swush takes a similar approach but uses Polkadot’s cross-consensus messaging (XCM).

 **The Case for Growth**

 The success of our DEX aggregator is closely tied to the adoption and growth of the **Plaza** within the Polkadot ecosystem.
-For a DEX on Plaza to reach its full potential, it will require strong traction and active participation from various ecosystem players.
+For a DEX aggregator on Plaza to reach its full potential, it will require strong traction and active participation from various ecosystem players.

 Several development teams have already expressed interest in building on Plaza, pending the launch of smart contract support, which will be essential for Plaza’s functionality.
 However, the immediate demand for a DEX aggregator will depend on Plaza’s initial adoption rate and traction among parachains and users.